stephens999/dscr-example/README.md

 # dscr-example

 This is a simple example of a repository for a dynamic statistical comparison (DSC) using the `dscr` R package.
-It was made using the repo [`dscr-template`](https://github.com/stephens999/dscr-template) as a template, and you can see more instructions on how to proceed there.
+It was made using the repo [`dscr-template`](https://github.com/stephens999/dscr-template) as a template.
+If you want to make your own DSC you can find more instructions on how to proceed there.

 # Background